catawiki/MobileSDK-iOS/README.md

 Use our <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/blob/master/Documentation/MobileSDK%20Reference.pdf" target="_blank">Reference manual</a> to quickly check all our available methods

 Download our <a href="https://github.com/SelligentMarketingCloud/MobileSDK-iOS/blob/master/Documentation/iOSSDKTemplate.zip" target="_blank">iOS example application</a> to see how our SDK needs to be implemented

+# MobileSDK-iOS Integration

+Using CocoaPods:
+add `pod 'SelligentMobileSDK', :git => 'git@github.com:SelligentMarketingCloud/MobileSDK-iOS.git'` to your main target in your Podfile. run `pod install`.